For busy business owners, giving your bookkeeping and financial admin to a Bookkeeping Virtual Assistant is a no brainer.

 Your VA should give you their registration number (if they have one) along with their terms of trade.

-There is no general legal requirement for VAs to carry professional indemnity insurance.
-But it is a good idea to find yourself one who is insured - particularly if they are going to be doing bookkeeping for you.
+There is no general legal requirement for Bookkeeping Virtual Assistants to carry professional indemnity insurance.
+But it is a good idea to find yourself one who is insured.
 The cost of HMRC penalties for under-declaring income or getting your records wrong can be high.

 What are your options?